shsagir/play-area-sync/README.md

 # type, for CMS/framework
 type:  CMS

-# Other versions of this article (=filename without .md)
-otherVersionLinks:
-    - install-laravel-4
-    - install-laravel-6
-    - install-laravel-7

 # additional keywords for document search to help users find this article
 keywords:
     - foo